Collision avoidance system

-A collision avoidance system (CAS), also known as a pre-crash system, forward collision warning system, or collision mitigation system, is an advanced driver-assistance system designed to prevent or reduce the severity of a collision.
+A collision avoidance system (CAS), also known as a pre-crash system, forward collision warning system (FCW), or collision mitigation system, is an advanced driver-assistance system designed to prevent or reduce the severity of a collision.
 In its basic form, a forward collision warning system monitors a vehicle's speed, the speed of the vehicle in front of it, and the distance between the vehicles, so that it can provide a warning to the driver if the vehicles get too close, potentially helping to avoid a crash.
 Various technologies and sensors that are used include radar (all-weather) and sometimes laser (LIDAR) and cameras (employing image recognition) to detect an imminent crash.
 GPS sensors can detect fixed dangers such as approaching stop signs through a location database.
 Pedestrian detection can also be a feature of these types of systems.

-Collision avoidance systems range from widespread systems mandatory in some countries, such as autonomous emergency braking (AEB) in the EU, agreements between carmakers and safety officials to make crash avoidance systems eventually standard, such as in the United States, to research projects including some manufacturer specific devices.
+Collision avoidance systems range from widespread systems mandatory in some countries, such as automated emergency braking (AEB) in the EU, agreements between carmakers and safety officials to make crash avoidance systems eventually standard, such as in the United States, to research projects including some manufacturer specific devices.

+Similar systems exist in aviation (such as TCAS and ACAS X) and maritime (such as MCAS).

 Advanced emergency braking system (AEBS)

-The World Forum for Harmonization of Vehicle Regulations define AEBS (also automated emergency braking in some jurisdictions).
-UN ECE regulation 131 requires a system which can automatically detect a potential forward collision and activate the vehicle braking system to decelerate a vehicle with the purpose of avoiding or mitigating a collision.
-UN ECE regulation 152 says deceleration can be 5 metres per second squared.
+The World Forum for Harmonization of Vehicle Regulations defines AEBS (also automated emergency braking in some jurisdictions).
+UN ECE Regulation 131 requires a system that can automatically detect a potential forward collision and activate the vehicle braking system to decelerate a vehicle to avoid or mitigate a collision.
+UN ECE regulation 152 says deceleration can be 5 meters per second squared.

 Once an impending collision is detected, these systems provide a warning to the driver.
 When the collision becomes imminent, they can take action autonomously without any driver input (by braking or steering or both).
 Collision avoidance by braking is appropriate at low vehicle speeds (e.g. below 50 km/h), while collision avoidance by steering may be more appropriate at higher vehicle speeds if lanes are clear.
 Cars with collision avoidance may also be equipped with adaptive cruise control, using the same forward-looking sensors.

 AEB differs from forward collision warning: FCW alerts the driver with a warning but does not by itself brake the vehicle.

 According to Euro NCAP, AEB has three characteristics: